nybbles/obsidian-pocket/README.md

 the Pocket list is "Open Pocket list".
 The Pocket list is shown in a screenshot above.

+The Pocket list can be used to browse through the items you've saved to Pocket and to create a note for any Pocket item by clicking on its title.
+You can also go directly to the URL for the Pocket item.
+See below for more details.

 ### Pocket tags in Obsidian

 Pocket tags are synced and presented in the Pocket list.
 Pocket supports tags